-An overview of the project main indicators ('project main outputs achievement') is automatically displayed (see Figure 52, below).
+An overview of the project main indicators ('project main outputs achievement') is automatically displayed.
 This table is generated by eMS using information entered in the 'work packages' section of the report.

 You are also asked to provide information in relation to the Target Groups reached, as well as problems encountered (if any) and solutions found.